Code0x58/python-rush/README.md

 # Rush
-This python module is for making spmple tools that rush a resource, such as an API endpoint or web UI.
+This python module is for making simple tools that rush a resource, such as an API endpoint or web UI.
 This runs with both Python 2.6+ or 3.0+.

-This was origionally created to test the throttling of authentication attempts.
+This was originally created to test the throttling of authentication attempts.
 It is quite basic, but was enough to get good results from a Django based web app.
 I imagine that this is good enough to indicate if rate limiting is reasonably implemented on faster systems (more likely to come down to network?).